NEW COPERNICAN CONVERSATIONS PRESENTS:

-The purpose of the Sider Center’s New Copernican Empowerment Dialogues is to foster and accelerate a generational transfer of leadership from boomers to millennials.
+The purpose of ESA’s New Copernican Empowerment Dialogues is to foster and accelerate a generational transfer of leadership from boomers to millennials.
 These are conversations designed to empower emerging millennial leaders with the vocabulary, perspective, and respect they need to assume national institutional leadership in the next 20 years.